coding-blocks/authoritah/README.md

   species: "NotManBearPig"
 }

+// Instantiate a context.
+You can do this multiple times to create different
+// contexts for different uses. const A = new Authoritah()

+// Create a Rule for only creatures whose species is "ManBearPig", asserting
+// that all such creatures should be half man, half bear, and half pig.
+//
-// Create a Rule for only creatures whose species is "ManBearPig", asserting // that all such creatures should be half man, half bear, and half pig.  // // - You can add as many rules as you like.  // - A rule will not be added if it lacks the required properties, ie, either a //   predicate, a test, or both.
+// - You can add as many rules as you like.
+// - A rule will not be added if it lacks the required properties, ie, either a
+//   predicate, a test, or both.
 A.addRule({

   // This function is used to decide whether or not to test an object against